tunerji/G-Rewind/README.md

    - The motion block is reversed to simulate the reverse motion of the original G-code.
 This is essential for reverse simulations where the motion needs to be played back in the opposite direction.

 5. **Tagging**:
-   - Each line in the reversed motion block is tagged with appropriate Z and F values.
+   - Each line in the reversed motion block is tagged with appropriate Z and F values which are belongs to the blocks.
 This ensures that the reversed G-code maintains proper order and structure.

 6. **Removing Redundant Tags**:
    - The tool removes redundant F and Z commands to streamline the G-code, ensuring that the machine performs only the necessary movements.